 Performance criteria in the study included metrics like transit time, technical competencies, flexibility in disruption, information, and claim history.

 There was no absolute relationship between carrier performance and freight rate.
-But, when shippers paid below market average, there was a visible decrease in on time delivery.
-An average rate $50 below market price led to less than 40% on time delivery.
-A rate $20 below market price led to 40-70% on time delivery.
-Shippers with on time delivery between 80-90% paid just over the market standard.
-There was little to no rate incentive for achieving 90-100% on time delivery.
+But, when shippers paid below the market average, there was a visible decrease in on-time delivery.
+An average rate of $50 below market price led to less than 40% on-time delivery.
+A rate of $20 below market price led to a 40-70% on-time delivery.
+Shippers with on-time delivery between 80-90% paid just over the market standard.
+There was little to no rate incentive for achieving 90-100% on-time delivery.

 To improve shipping performance, you can’t simply pay higher rates, you must understand and act upon carrier performance data.